appsfactorygmbh/project-metadata-platform/README.md

 To use the backend service during development, one needs to run the backend service locally.
 This can easily be done with docker.

 1. Install Docker and Docker Compose: https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/
-2. Download the latest version of `docker-compose-local.yml` from the backend repository: https://gitlab.dit.htwk-leipzig.de/projekt2024_A_Appsfactory_Project_Metadata_Platform/backend/-/blob/develop/docker-compose-staging.yml?ref_type=heads
+2. Download the latest version of `docker-compose-local.yml` from the backend repository: https://gitlab.dit.htwk-leipzig.de/projekt2024_A_Appsfactory_Project_Metadata_Platform/backend/-/blob/develop/docker-compose-local.yml?ref_type=heads
 3. Login to the gitlab registry in docker using `docker login gitlab.dit.htwk-leipzig.de:5050` and enter your gitlab username and a personal access token as password.
 The personal access token needs to have the `read_registry` scope.
-4. Run the backend service by running these commands in the same directory as the downloaded `docker-compose-staging.yml` file (You may need to add `-` between `docker` and `compose`):
+4. Run the backend service by running these commands in the same directory as the downloaded `docker-compose-local.yml` file (You may need to add `-` between `docker` and `compose`):

    ```sh
    docker compose -f docker-compose-local.yml pull
    docker compose -f docker-compose-local.yml up --remove-orphans
    ```

 5. The backend service should now be available at `http://localhost:8090`.
 This URL is already configured in the `.env` file of the frontend.
-Simply use `import.meta.env.VITE_BACKEND_URL + "/<your-endpoint>"` to axxess the api.
+Simply use `import.meta.env.VITE_BACKEND_URL + "/<your-endpoint>"` to access the api.
 For example:

    ```ts
    const response = await fetch(import.meta.env.VITE_BACKEND_URL + '/projects');